Algorithmic Simplification of Neural Networks with Mosaic-of-Motifs: Related work

 \section{Related work}

-It has been demonstrated that trained models contain substantial redundancy in their parameter space and are therefore needlessly complex, when complexity is characterized by parameter count, compute and memory cost~\cite{nagel2021white,han2016deepcompressioncompressingdeep,hinton2015distillingknowledgeneuralnetwork}.
-Vector quantization~\cite{gray1984vector} approaches exploit this redundancy by constraining the latent space to discrete representations~\cite{van2017neural} or by quantizing weights into fixed vectors and reusing repeated matrix-multiplications to improve downstream efficiency~\cite{gong2014compressing,vali2023stochastic}.
-Similarly, redundancies are identified in weight-sharing approaches to cluster weights, reducing the number of distinct parameters and compressing networks~\cite{wu2018deepkmeansretrainingparameter,softweightsharing,ullrich2017soft}.
+It is demonstrated that trained models contain substantial redundancy in their parameter space and are therefore needlessly complex, with complexity characterized by parameter count, compute and memory cost~\citep{nagel2021whitepaperneuralnetwork,han2016deepcompressioncompressingdeep,hinton2015distillingknowledgeneuralnetwork}.
+Vector quantization~\citep{gray1984vector} approaches exploit this redundancy by constraining the latent space to discrete representations~\citep{van2017neural} or by quantizing weights into fixed vectors and reusing repeated matrix-multiplications to improve downstream efficiency~\citep{gong2014compressing,vali2023stochastic}.
+Similarly, redundancies are identified in weight-sharing approaches to cluster weights, reducing the number of distinct parameters and compressing networks~\citep{wu2018deepkmeansretrainingparameter,softweightsharing,ullrich2017soft}.
+In contrast, our work is closer to weight-space understanding~\citep{han2026survey} than to classical compression methods; compressibility is here measured as an effect rather than optimized as an objective.

-Entropy measures have been proposed as proxies for model complexity by measuring the distribution of weights and activation functions, relating it to generalization behavior~\cite{xu2017information,achille2018emergenceinvariancedisentanglementdeep}, and also to guide optimization trajectories~\cite{chaudhari2019entropy}.
+Entropy measures have been proposed as proxies for model complexity by measuring the distribution of weights and activation functions, relating it to generalization behavior~\citep{xu2017information,achille2018emergenceinvariancedisentanglementdeep}, and also to guide optimization trajectories~\citep{chaudhari2019entropy}.
 However, when weight arrangements induce similar distributions, thus similar entropy values, these proxies cannot, in general, capture algorithmic regularities.

-The Minimum Description (MDL) principle argues the shortest description of data relative to a model class and compressor is the best model~\cite{RISSANEN1978465,grunwald2004tutorialintroductionminimumdescription,grunwald2008algorithmic}.
+The Minimum Description (MDL) principle argues that the shortest description of data relative to a model class, and compressor is the best model~\citep{RISSANEN1978465,grunwald2004tutorialintroductionminimumdescription,grunwald2008algorithmic}.
 A distinction to our work is treating the parameterization of model weights as the object whose description length we control, independent of any particular dataset and compressor.